amirrezakhosravi-1999/image-caption-generator/README.md

 * Add a **Streamlit / Gradio / React**-based frontend for interactive demos.
 * Host the model and UI on **Hugging Face Spaces** for public access.

-These upgrades will gradually turn this into a complete applied AI project — from training to online deployment.
+These improvements are scheduled for upcoming iterations to evolve the project into a deployable, production-grade AI system.